SeyoungJoo/SeyoungJoo/README.md

 - 🚀 I have a huge passion for front-end development and potentially for mobile / back-end as well
 <br />
-* 🌱 Currently studying node.js and graphQL
+🌱 Currently studying node.js and graphQL

+Tach stack
 * JavaScript (ES6 +)
 * React
 * Ruby